hansenjl/phase2-react-project-prep/README.md

 5. Create the components and routes you think you will need and hard-code in any data just so you can get the component structure and heirarchy down.

-6. Spend time thikning about what you will need to keep track of in state and which components will be need access to that state.
+6. Spend time thinking about what you will need to keep track of in state and which components will be need access to that state.
 Remember, if 2 sibling components need access to the same state, it must be stored in the parent component.

 7. Set up your db.json.
 First install json server using this command: `npm install -g json-server`.
 Then create a file called db.json and add data to it.
 The data should be added like this:
 ```